Dodderidgian Library: Building

+J.O.B. - James Oliver, Builder.

+It is not know if this still exists - if so where it exists or if not what happened to it.

 Removals

 The Dodderidge collection was removed in 1888 to the North Devon Atheneum (now home to the Museum of Barnstaple and North Devon) and from there in 1957 on permanent loan to Exeter University Library.